Renewing Your Maryland Driver's License

 To Resolve an Outstanding Tax Obligation:

-The driver may make payment in full by going online at the Comptroller's website www.marylandtaxes.com.
-Click "Online Services" to see all of the online options available to pay outstanding individual or business taxes.
-If the driver cannot pay the debt in full, they may contact the Comptroller via e-mail at email@example.com or by phone to discuss payment options.
-For individual income tax liabilities, call the Comptroller's Office toll free at 855-213-6669 or for business tax liabilities call 410-649-0633.
+The MVA does not accept payment for taxes.
+Please make payments, online at the Maryland Comptroller's website www.marylandtaxes.com.
+Click "Online Services" to see all of the options available to pay outstanding individual or business taxes.
+If you cannot pay the debt in full, you may contact the comptroller via e-mail at email@example.com or by phone to discuss payment options.
+For individual income tax liabilities, call the Maryland Comptroller's Office toll free at 855-213-6669 or for business tax liabilities call 410-649-0633.

-Once the tax and/or unemployment insurance liabilities have been resolved, the Comptroller or the DLLR will notify the MVA that the hold on the driver's license or vehicle registration renewal/transfer has been lifted.
-The MVA will then be authorized to proceed with the renewal of the customer's driver's license or vehicle registration.
-Please allow up to two (2) business days after the receipt of payment by certified funds or beginning an approved payment plan for a hold on the renewals/transfer to be released.
-Do not wait until the last day to renew to address your unpaid tax or unemployment insurance contribution debts.
+Once the liabilities have been resolved, the MVA will be notified that the hold on the driver's license or vehicle registration renewal/transfer has been lifted.
+The MVA will then be authorized to proceed with the renewal or transfer.
+Please allow up to 2 business days after the receipt of payment or approved payment plan for the hold to be released.
+Please do not wait until the deadline to renew to address your unpaid tax or unemployment insurance contribution debts.

-Note: Vehicle Transactions that may not be processed are:
+Note: Vehicle transactions that may not be processed include: